Frijol/climate-change/GLOSSARY.md

 ## SRM
 Solar radiation management (albedo engineering)

+## TERA
+tribal energy resource agreement, which occurs between a tribe and the Secretary of the Interior.
+Required for natives to get rights of self-determination from ITEDSA, absolves the federal government of any losses occurring from the energy project decisions

 ## tidal barrage
 a tidal power generator that is essentially a hydroelectric dam: open for inflow, close & run generator on outflow (possible to generate power in both directions) [Maehlum]